Playposium 2025

 1:30 - 2:10 pm - Speed Sessions

 Join us for quick tips on including play in your own work - just 5 minutes each!
-Six instructors and staff share how they've taken small or easy steps to incorporate play in their classroom, at their desk, or in their lives.
+Five instructors and staff share how they've taken small or easy steps to incorporate play in their classroom, at their desk, or in their lives.

 • Cody Hanson: That time I lost my voice for 4 months